 Moving collaboratively the work redefines the unifying act of peaceful engagement through touch.

-Zafrilla Olayo has produced a body of large-scale sculptural pieces, natural rubber bands (latex/rubber tree’s milky sap) painted with organic forms for the public to inhabit.
-Caring and holding each other in a peaceful and unifying act of engagement, the performance offers new perspectives to bring one's equilibrium into balance.
+Zafrilla Olayo has produced a body of large-scale sculptural pieces* painted with organic forms for the public to inhabit.
+Caring and holding each, the dance offers new perspectives to bring one's equilibrium into balance.

-Within this immersive interaction as moving sculpture, a group of dance artists develop the proposal in which the audience are invited to participate and/or witness the action.
+Within this immersive interaction as moving sculpture and choreographic object, a group of local dance artists develop the proposal in which the audience are invited to participate and/or witness the action.

 For those watching, the work offers culptural and poignant images, as the participants negotiate interdependence, harmony, affect and anchoring.

-Beyond this immersive participatory performance, dance, painting and sculpture, TiLTING VERTICALITIES invites us to re-animate and sustain dances, rituals and dimensions of being and place.
+Beyond this immersive participatory experience, performance, dance, painting and sculpture, TiLTING VERTICALITIES invites us to re-animate and sustain dances, rituals and dimensions of being and sharing space.

-TiLTING VERTICALITIES was premiered alongside the Venice Biennial 2019 by invitation of James Putnam, independent curator, writer and former founder curator of the British Museum’s Contemporary Arts and Cultures Programme.
+TiLTING VERTICALITIES public performance was premiered alongside the Venice Biennial 2019 by invitation of James Putnam, independent curator, writer and former founder curator of the British Museum’s Contemporary Arts and Cultures Programme.